FireworksProject/jfdi/docs/create-remotebox.md

 	adduser vagrant
 	adduser git

-Skip all the other fields during the adduser process by pressing enter at each prompt.
+Make sure you add the passwords, but skip all the other fields during the adduser process by pressing enter at each prompt.
 Then give the vagrant user sudo privileges.

 	adduser vagrant sudo